stosumarte/FreenectTD/README.md

 * Depth registration (align depth map to color)
 * Manual depth range threshold

+### Known issues
+Tilt control may not work with some V1 models (1473 and Kinect for Windows V1).
+This is due to a mix of different factors in libfreenect and Kinect official firmware.

 ## [RECOMMENDED] Installing using installer

 1. [Download the latest installer build from the releases tab](https://github.com/stosumarte/FreenectTD/releases/latest)